kdgregory/example-cognito-java/README.md

 There will be a blog post that describes this code in more detail.

 If you believe that I'm using the tool wrongly, feel free to open an issue.

+## Building and Running

+Start by creating the user pool.
+You can do this manually, or by running the provided script:

+    > src/scripts/cognito-create-userpool.sh Example Example
+    User Pool ID:  us-east-1_rCQ6gAd1Q
+    Client ID:     5co5s8e43krcdps2lrp4fo301i

+Update `src/main/webapp/WEB-INF/web.xml`, setting the initialization parameters `cognito_pool_id` and `cognito_client_id` to the values output in the previous step.

+Build using Maven, and deploy to your favorite app-server.